Janine Tugonon

-Janine Marie Raymundo Tugonon ([dʒɐˈnin tʊˈgɔnɔn]; born October 19, 1989) is a Filipino model, TV presenter, actress and beauty pageant titleholder who was crowned Miss Universe Philippines 2012.
-She represented the Philippines at the Miss Universe 2012 pageant and placed 1st Runner-Up.
+Janine Marie Raymundo Tugonon ([dʒɐˈnin tʊˈgɔnɔn]; born October 19, 1989) is a Filipino actress, TV host, model and beauty pageant titleholder who was crowned Miss Universe Philippines 2012.
+She represented the Philippines at the Miss Universe 2012 pageant, winning 1st runner up.

 Early life and education

 Janine Mari Raymundo Tugonon was born and raised in Balanga, Bataan, Philippines.
 She finished her pharmacy degree with Latin honours (cum laude) at the University of Santo Tomas in Manila, and became a licensed pharmacist in June 2010.

 Pageantry

 Binibining Pilipinas 2011

 In 2011, Tugonon placed 1st Runner-Up in the Binibining Pilipinas 2011 pageant.
 The eventual winner was Shamcey Supsup.

 Binibining Pilipinas 2012

 In 2012, Janine once again joined the 49th edition of the Binibining Pilipinas pageant.
 During the question and answer round, she was asked: "Many women nowadays forego a happy family life for a successful career.
 How do you feel about this?"
 She responded:

 "I believe that women have the right to choose between what they want.
 But for me, just go for what God wants you to do.
 Between the two, whatever it is, you must do what's your purpose in this world.
 Just have a child-like faith and mature obedience, and everything will go smooth."

 At the end of the event, she won the title of Miss Universe Philippines 2012, gaining the right to represent the Philippines at the Miss Universe 2012 pageant.

 On April 14, 2013, Tugonon crowned Ariella Arida as her successor at the Binibining Pilipinas 2013 pageant held at the Smart Araneta Coliseum in Quezon City, Philippines.